ikmdev/hybrid-reasoner/README.md

 Data Team - Eric Mays (External) <emays@mays-systems.com>

 ## Issues and Contributions

-Technical and non-technical issues can be reported to the GitHub Issue Tracker.
+Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/hybrid-reasoner/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.